ibexa/documentation-developer/docs/guide/content_rendering/layout/add_forgot_password.md

-### Add forget password option
+# Add forgot password option

 You can add a "forgot password" option to the site front to allow users of a specific SiteAccess, both admin or front, request a password change by customizing the template used in `/user/forgot-password`.

+Follow the instructions to create and configure a "forgot password" form.

-Edit `config/packages/ezplatform.yaml`.
-The templates are defined with the following configuration:
+Edit `config/packages/ezplatform.yaml`and add the following configuration:

 ```yaml
 ezplatform: